OOPS-ORG-PHP/mod_chardet/README.md

 ## License

-&copy; 2021.
-JoungKyun.Kim all right reserved.
+&copy; 2022.
+JoungKyun.Kim All rights reserved.

 This program is under MPL 1.1 or GPL v2